OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 - Doesn't provide any protection if the user's system is compromised.
 - Doesn't provide any protection against rogue insiders.
-- Trusted IP addresses must be carefully restricted (for example, if the open guest WiFi uses the main corporate IP range).
+- Trusted IP addresses must be carefully restricted (for example, if the open guest Wi-Fi uses the main corporate IP range).

 ### Geolocation